mkowalczyk7/inseetask/README.md

 ## Installation

-- Copy files to your server and that's it!
+- Copy or pull files to your server and that's it!
 - No commands needed to be run

 ## Usage